 What Causes Toenail Fungus?

 Knowing and understanding what causes toenail fungus can be a powerful tool in avoiding the occurrence of toenail fungus in yourself as well as the ability to educate those around you about prevention as well.
 The cause of toenail fungus in many people involves the creation of conditions that fungi enjoy such as moisture, dead tissue, and more.
 These conditions can be caused by poor hygiene, poor immune system, health problems, and the continuous wear of close-toed shoes that do not breathe or allow moisture to escape.
 The conditions created through these circumstances can lead to the growth of many different types of fungi beneath the nail and allow it to not only thrive but spread from nail to nail with ease.
+Learn more about causes and treatments of white toenail fungus.

 Types of Fungi Infections